The definitive guide to leads to business

 SQL (Sales Qualified Lead)

-Shows interest in the problem and in learning about possible solutions.
+Shows interest in the problem and in learning about potential solutions.

-Shows a clear intent to buy and evaluates specific vendors.
+Shows clear purchase intent and evaluates specific vendors.

 Typical actions